 The practice of flexibility and mobility at work has been around for a long time.
 Long enough for companies to come full circle when surfacing data that shows co-location among teams fosters collaboration-centric work leading to increased innovation.
 IMB grabbed hold of that in 2017 and used it to make the case for ending remote work.
 While this has some degree of merit, it’s equally true that if managed well, remote and distributed teams can be as effective, if not more productive and innovative as their office employee counterparts.

-So, what’s a company to do in 2018 when they want to tap the most innovative, creative workforce they can find (and keep) in order to be an employer of choice?
+So, what’s a company to do when they want to tap the most innovative, creative workforce they can find (and keep) in order to be an employer of choice?
 And how do leaders think about flexibility, mobility and a remote workforce in strategic way that doesn’t compromise a corporate culture that fosters team collaboration?

 - What employees seek most in their jobs and their workplaces is autonomy and choice.
 They want to know their leadership trusts them to do good work every day, from wherever they are, in the office or not, with their teams or independently.
 Often this results in a mix of days in the office and days employees work remotely.
 While the degree to which companies embrace flexibility has matured, the ability to strengthen competencies of managers who lead distributed teams has not.
 Learning and development continues to be a key aspect to helping managers lead high performance distributed teams; short burst online training (micro learning) and leadership development will remain priorities for global teams.

 - Employees want to be trusted to collaborate with their teams in workspaces that foster creativity and innovation.
 New workspaces in 2018 integrate emerging technologies with redesigned collaborative and private spaces.
 Companies that tap into the thought leadership and research of firms such as Knoll and Steelcase are investing in workplace strategy & design in order to build creative workplaces and to understand workplace practices across the globe.